WeAreAVP/Harvest-Quickbooks/README.md

 6) Choose the following options.
 Possible combinations are (a, b, c), (a, b), (a, c), (b, c), (a), (b), and (c):

-    a) Rename all Item values to a single value.
+    a) Copy ITEM values to NOTE values.

     b) Consolidate data by Item and Day.

-    c) Rename all ITEM values to a single value.
+    c) Rename all Item values to a single value.